Sale of Goods Act 1979: Part VI, actions for breach of contract

+Section 54 concerns "interest etc." The term "etc." embraces "special damages".

 Part VII, supplementary

 Terms from the Sale of Goods Act will not be incorporated into the contract where they have been expressly excluded, or express terms conflict with them.
 These exclusions may be invalid under common law, the Unfair Contract Terms Act 1977, or in consumer cases the Unfair Terms in Consumer Contracts Regulations 1999.
 If the term excluding these implied terms is struck out, the implied term will be effective.

 Under the Unfair Contract Terms Act 1977, section 12 may never be excluded, and sections 13 to 15 may never be excluded where the buyer is a consumer.

 Future prospects

-The 1979 Act was preceded by the UK's original Sale of Goods Act of 1893, a statute drafted by Sir Mackenzie Chalmers.
+The 1979 Act was preceded by the UK's original Sale of Goods Act 1893, a statute drafted by Sir Mackenzie Chalmers.
 The success of both the 1893 and 1979 statutes was largely down to their conciseness and to Sir Mackenzie's clarity of expression.
 In the 1990s, a number of short statutes were passed to amend the 1979 Act, and a new updated and consolidated Act is considered to be overdue.